smartroboticslab/libmaskrcnn-trt/README.md

 ## Usage

-To use the library you'll need to generate the Mask R-CNN Uff model by following [these instructions](https://github.com/NVIDIA/TensorRT/tree/master/samples/opensource/sampleUffMaskRCNN#generating-uff-model).
+To use the library you'll need to first download the Mask R-CNN UFF model `mrcnn_nchw.uff` by running `make download-model` (requires `wget`).
+This model was generated using
+[these instructions](https://github.com/NVIDIA/TensorRT/tree/master/samples/opensource/sampleUffMaskRCNN#generating-uff-model).

 ### Example executable